MonaMaze/Rasterio-example/README.md

 # Rasterio-example
-1. Crop a map (tif format) using shapefile, then comparing between the two images
+1. Crop a map (tif format) using shapefile, then comparing between the two images (rasterio_example.ipynb).
-2. Download specific bands of Sentinel-2 satellite image online and calculate different vegetative indices then save the calculated indices as geotiff
+2. Download specific bands of Sentinel-2 satellite image online and calculate different vegetative indices then save the calculated indices as geotiff (veg_indices_sentinel2_api.ipynb).
+3. Download range of date for specific bands of Sentinel-2 satellite image online and calculate different vegetative indices then save the calculated indices as geotiff each date in a seperate folder (veg_indices_sentinel2.py).
+4. Mask the saved geotiff images with a vector file of the same location.
+The vector file has many polygons that repersented different classes such as agricultural land, buildings, water bodies and roads.
+Convert the vector file to raster one (geotiff image) as well with the class id (Masked_geotif).
+5. Mask all the saved geotiff images depending on the satellite image date with a vector file of the same location.
+Each date will be saved in a folder with the date value.
+The vector file has many polygons that repersented different classes such as agricultural land, buildings, water bodies and roads.
+Convert the vector file to raster one (geotiff image) as well with the class id (masked_geotif_vector_file.py).